anushavelpula123/assignment2-velpula/README.md

 # S Number - 3

 > Given a connected and undirected graph, a spanning tree of that graph is a subgraph that is a tree and connects all the vertices together.
 A single graph can have many different spanning trees.
 A minimum spanning tree (MST) or minimum weight spanning tree for a weighted, connected, undirected graph is a spanning tree with a weight less than or equal to the weight of every other spanning tree.
 The weight of a spanning tree is the sum of weights given to each edge of the spanning tree.
-[Source link] (https://www.geeksforgeeks.org/kruskals-minimum-spanning-tree-algorithm-greedy-algo-2/)
+[Source-link] (https://www.geeksforgeeks.org/kruskals-minimum-spanning-tree-algorithm-greedy-algo-2/)

 ```
 struct Edge {